Numbers climbing: Arkansas now at 12 monkeypox cases - NewsBreak

 Numbers climbing: Arkansas now at 12 monkeypox cases

-Health officials said last week on Aug.
-4 that monkeypox a public health emergency.White House declares monkeypox a public health emergency
+On Aug.
+2 the state had six cases.
+On July 3 it had one case in the state.
+On Aug.
+4 monkeypox was named a public health emergency.White House declares monkeypox a public health emergency

 Monkeypox is treatable, with vaccines and testing available.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.